Y4nareth/ShinyApp_EDM/README.md

 # ShinyApp

 Repository with the application script and the example files used to test the app.
-This is a class proyect, so it have not an advance scripting level.
+This prject has been made in the framework of the subject Model evaluation, display and monitoring.
+So, it have not an advance scripting level.

 The application itself get a .csv or .arff file with the following conditions: